IMBMicroscopy/WiFi_Incubation_Monitor/README.md

 - **Non Dashboard users**
   - Click the "Setup" button to configure hardware parameters:
-    - Toggle OFF the "Dashboard" feature
+    - Ensure "dashboard monitor" feature is toggled to "false"
     - Toggle the required installed sensors and their sensor parameters if they differ from the default settings in WiFi_Incubation_Monitor.ino file.
     - For further information about these parameters, consult the WiFi_Incubation_Monitor.ino file.
-  - Click Save, then use the back button to go back to the home page.
+  - Click "Save", then click the "back arrow" button twice to go back to the home page.
-  - Now, Click "Exit" and the hotspot will close after a few seconds, the device will now initialise the sensors and begin acquiring data
+  - Now, Click "Exit" and the hotspot will close after about 10 seconds, the device will now initialise the sensors and begin acquiring data

 <br />